Why You Struggle To Get Guitar Students

 The result: fewer people call you to ask about guitar lessons and you have a hard time filling your teaching schedule.

 Reason #2: Missing Strategic Marketing Pieces

 Your ads, website and other promotional tools aren’t strong enough alone to bring you a lot of new students consistently.
 You need other pieces in place to convince prospective students to start guitar lessons with you.
+These pieces include:

 When these pieces are not in place, attracting guitar students becomes very hard (even when you know how to write great guitar lesson ads).

 Imagine 2 good guitar teachers who use an equally good ad, in the same location.
 For one guitar teacher the ad works very well and he gets 12 new students in 2 weeks.
 The second guitar teacher only gets 1 new student from the ad.
 How is it possible that one good guitar teacher gets 12 times as many students as the other?
 With the exact same ad!?…

 Answer: Guitar Teacher 1 (the one who got 12 students from the ad) used the ad as part of a strategy.
 He also had a process for converting prospective students into actual students.
 His message in the ad was perfectly congruent with the students he wanted to attract.
 He had massive amounts of proof of his skills to show prospective students.